 At the museum, you can explore a rich collection telling you the flow of art revolutionary from impressionism in the 19th century to 20th century art inspired by the era before.
 Besides that, Orangerie invites you to virtual view giant murals of Nymphéas, or Water Lilies, of the French Impressionist Claude Monet under 360° views.

 The Broad – Los Angeles

 I haven’t thought of a museum in this world that has a similar name to my travel blog – The Broad Museum and The Broad Life.
-That coincidence has fostered my decision to put The Broad into this list of virtual museum tours.
+That coincidence has fostered my decision to put The Broad on this list of virtual museum tours.

 I’m just kidding.
 In fact, The Broad is a hub for contemporary art.
-Recently, the museum’s closed due to the coronavirus pandemic.
+Recently, the museum closed due to the coronavirus pandemic.
 Notwithstanding, its From Home digital initiatives are still online to inspire visitors through performances, talks & conversations, artist spotlight, family art workshops, and other programs.

 The British Museum – London

 The iconic museum in central London takes you to the explorations of the world since 2,000,000 BC.
 Really, the virtual tour’s areas cover many topics including Art and Design, Living and Dying, Power and Identity, Religion and Belief, Trade and Conflict throughout human history to the modern days.
 I won’t be surprised if your history teacher is astonished by your knowledge from passing all the events in the online tour of the British Museum.